jobovy/galpy/doc/source/basic_df.rst

 >>> 1.-dfc.meanvT(1.)
 0.082847230205526756

-These are not the same because of the difference between the input and output surface-density and velocity-dispersion profiles.
+These are not the same in part because of the difference between the input and output surface-density and velocity-dispersion profiles (and because the ``asymmetricdrift`` method assumes that the ratio of the velocity dispersions squared is two using the epicycle approximation;
+see above).

 Using corrected disk distribution functions
 -----------------------------------------------